utsaslab/chipmunk/setup.md

     - "syzkaller" is set to the absolute path to `flytrap/syzkaller`
     - "filesystem" and "logger" are set to reflect the correct file system
     - "tester_dir" is set to the absolute path to `flytrap/`
+    - "filesystem" and "logger" reflect the file system you would like to test
     - in the VM options, "kernel" is set to the absolute path to the bzImage for the kernel and "share_dir" is set to the absolute path to `flytrap/vmshare`.
 You can also update the number of VMs for Syzkaller to spawn and the amount of memory and number of CPUs to allocate for each VM here.
 4. Run `sudo ./bin/syz-manager -config config`.
 To run in debug mode with extra output, add `-debug`.
 This generates a significant amount of output, so you should redirect the output to files.
 5. As FlyTrap runs, it will create a set of directories with names like `vmshare-#` (one for each VM) and store output from that VM's fuzzing instance there.
 It also stores some data in `flytrap/syzkaller/workdir`.